solana-labs/solana-program-library/token-compressed/README.md

-# token-compressed program
+# token-omnibus program

-Compress token mint and accounts into merklelized roots.
+Store token account owners and balances in a merkle tree.

-Full documentation is available at https://spl.solana.com/token-compressed
+Full documentation is available at https://spl.solana.com/token-omnibus

 The command-line interface tool is available in the `./cli` directory.